Jude Cole: Career

-On January 20, 2021, Cole released the album Coup De Main, his first new album in over 20 years.
+On January 20, 2021, Cole returned to his recording career with his sixth album Coup De Main, his first in 20 years.
 The album consists of nine tracks and was made available on all streaming platforms.
-He later released a cover album, Coolerator, on July 27, 2021.
+He later released a cover album, Coolerator, on July 27 of that same year.

 Personal life

 Cole was married to Lori Pfeiffer (born 1965), the younger sister of actress Michelle Pfeiffer, with whom he has two sons.